-This is an easy and family-friendly pan seared lamb chops recipe with a Trader Joe’s seasoning mix.
-The Mediterranean lamb chop tasting dish pairs well with a fresh chopped kale side, greek salad, or a mint and cilantro dressing salad.
-Details on how to make my fail proof lamb chop recipe can be found below with multiple cooking methods.
+This is an easy and family-friendly pan-seared lamb chops recipe made with an everyday seasoning such as Trader Joe's 21 seasoning mix.
+The Mediterranean lamb chop tasting dish pairs well with a yogurt sauce, masala rice, and salad.

 - Mix 1 lemon's juice with 2 cups of water in a large bowl.

-- Place the lamb chops in that bowl and wash the for about 10 minutes using your hands to toss the lamb chops.
+- Place the lamb chops in that bowl and soak/wash them for about 5 minutes using your hands to toss the lamb chops.

 - Next, drain all of the water out but keep the lamb chops in the bowl.